zsuzsannamangu/CSharp-and-DotNet-Project/README.md

 ## Collapse feature to show details on the Index page using Bootstrap

     Users can open the accordion that show details of the damage or the notes on the rental.

+## Collapse feature to show details on the Index page using Bootstrap

+    The donation page lets users enter their information and their donation amount.
+The input fields are in a form, using Bootstrap's Grid Layout for the layout of the page.
+Every field has a placeholder.